Assessment: introduction for learning and teaching

 What is assessment?

 With that as a background, this article focuses on assessment as the collection of data to inform.
-It is the measurement activities educators use to attempt to make valid inferences about students' knowledge, skills, and dispositions; as well as using those measurements and inferences to make curricular and instructional decisions.
-Information that should be bias free, fair and consistent (valid and reliable) for the purpose of suggesting developmentally appropriate activities to achieve productive mastery oriented growth and assist with affective communication for learning through instruction.
+It is the measurement activities educators use to attempt to make valid inferences about learner's knowledge, skills, and dispositions; as well as using those measurements and inferences to make curricular and instructional decisions.
+Information that should be bias free, fair and consistent (valid and reliable) for the purpose of suggesting developmentally appropriate activities to achieve productive mastery oriented growth and assist with affective communication to learners to assist their learning through instruction.